New Apprenticeships Information Communication Technician (L3)

 In order to meet the apprenticeship standard apprentices will be required to hold or achieve:

-- Achieve a minimum of Level 2 Maths and Level 2 English
+- A minimum of Level 2 maths and Level 2 English

 Apprentices without Level 2 English and maths will need to achieve this level prior to taking the end-point assessment.